segcore/yar/README.md

 ## Single-implementation

 Each function has one implementation which *all types* delegate to.
-Using `yar(double)`, `yar(int)`, and `yar(SomeStruct)` and custom types all delegate to the same small function implementation.
-This reduces code bloat and reduces the amount of code that needs to be loaded and kept in CPU cache.
+Using `yar(double)`, `yar(int)`, `yar(SomeStruct)`, etc. all delegate to the same small function implementation.
+This reduces code bloat, and the amount of code that needs to be loaded and kept in the cache.
 If all dynamic array operations call the same function regardless of type, only that entry need be in cache.
-This constrasts with a per-type specialisation (e.g. C macros, C separate functions per type, C++ std::vector, and many other language generic/template implementations), where each instantiation is a 'copy/paste' with different types. `std::vector<double>::push_back()` will share nothing with `std::vector<int>::push_back()` and repeat a near-identical copy of the same code.
+This type-erasure feature constrasts with a per-type specialisation (e.g. C macros, C separate functions per type, C++ std::vector, and many other language generic/template implementations), where each instantiation is a 'copy/paste' with different types. `std::vector<double>::push_back()` will share nothing with `std::vector<int>::push_back()` and repeat a near-identical copy of the same code.
 A traditional C macro method is similar, but duplicates at each call site.

-Single implementation also allows a more specialised allocation function, and avoids having different-allocation/free implementation issues across C files (freeing with a different allocation scheme in another file, or in particular in Windows DLLs where the DLL allocating the memory must be the same one to free it).
+Single implementation also allows a more specialised allocation function, and avoids having different-allocation/free implementation issues across C files (freeing with a different allocation scheme in another file, or in Windows DLLs where the DLL allocating the memory must be the one to free it).

 ## Usage